wamoyo/freediving-adventures/README.md

 # FreedivingAdventures.com

-Pre-launch waitlist landing page for FreedivingAdventures.com - a marketplace platform for freediving trips.
+Pre-launch waitlist landing page for FreedivingAdventures.com - a platform for epic freediving trips and adventures.